Skip to content

 Environment

-Most of your time would be spent in front of a computer, working in a design or drawing office.
+• Most of your time will be spent working in a design or drawing office using CAD/CAE software.

 Travel

-There would be occasional travel to meet clients.
+There would be occasional travel to meet clients or go to project sites, depending on what you're working on.

 Explore more information about this job